bradleysepos/osimg/README.markdown

 - Mac OS X 10.7 Lion through macOS 10.15 Catalina installer app or `InstallESD.dmg`†
 - OS X 10.9 Mavericks or later host system

-While the installer for macOS 11 Big Sur is properly identified, creating a bootable disk image is not yet possible using `osimg`.
+While the installers for macOS 11 Big Sur and macOS 12 Monterey are properly identified, creating a bootable disk image is not yet possible using `osimg`.
 In the meantime, you may find Apple's `createinstallmedia` of use; see [https://support.apple.com/en-us/HT201372](https://support.apple.com/en-us/HT201372).

 Installation
 ------------